JetixWP/really-simple-featured-video/readme.txt

 == 👉️ Astra Pro WooCommerce Module Support ==

-RSFV now supports Astra Pro WooCommerce module with horizontal and vertical product gallery types, which in turn brings you more control and customizable features.
+RSFV supports Astra Pro WooCommerce module with horizontal and vertical product gallery types, which in turn brings you more control and customizable features.

+== 👉️ Salient Theme WPBakery Builder Support ==

+RSFV supports Salient Theme WPBakery builder with its Post Loop Builder element, giving you more control and support for Custom post loops.

 == 👉️ How to use Shortcodes ==